 This is an area where over-learning while studying can really help.
 This section of the test will be much quicker because the sentences will often be similar to those in the textbook or lectures.

-If you are stuck, scan the test looking for words that may remind you of the correct answer.
+If you are stuck, scan the test looking for words that might remind you of the correct answer.

 Pay attention to the part of speech and tense of the word(s) that are being requested.
 This will help you at least have a clue whether the word(s) you chose fits the sentence.

 Techniques for Essay Questions